Leonardo-Boss/suckless-site/suckless.org/donations.md

 -------
 Following people are currently donating in one or another way to the suckless.org project:

-* Anselm R Garbe donates domains and backup servers.
+* Anselm R Garbe donates domains and servers.

 Past
 ----